YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Similarly, custom routines for the Credit Bank are in /var/opt/bank/yottadb/cb/r and /var/opt/bank/yottadb/cb/r1.20_x86_64/r with object code in /var/opt/bank/yottadb/cb/r1.20_x86_64/o.

-What should $ydb_routines be for an FI user and what should it be for a CB user?
+What should $gtmroutines be for an FI user and what should it be for a CB user?
 Create a shell script to be sourced by a FI user and another to be sourced by a CB user.
 [The shell scripts can reside in /var/opt/bank/yottadb/cb/r1.20_x86_64 and /var/opt/bank/yottadb/fi/r1.20_x86_64.]

 The approved Tax Rate is in the global variable ^TXR and is shared by both institutions with read only access to users.
 The Tax Rate is in the database file /opt/bank/yottadb/r1.20_x86_64/g/txr.dat.
 All other globals are in database files that are specific to FI and CB, in /var/opt/bank/yottadb/fi/r1.20_x86_64/g/main.dat and /var/opt/bank/yottadb/cb/r1.20_x86_64/g/main.dat.